saltlick-crypto/saltlick-cli/README.md

 Command-line interface for interacting with saltlick encrypted files.

+## Installation

+Saltlick CLI can be installed with cargo.
+The binary name for Saltlick CLI is `saltlick`.

+Note that the minimum supported version of Rust for saltlick is 1.39.0.

+    $ cargo install saltlick-cli

 ## Minimum Supported Rust Version (MSRV)

 This crate is guaranteed to compile on stable Rust 1.39.0 and up.
 It *might*